 What Is Legal Storytelling?

-Think fairy tales, romance, mystery, legend and the like have no place in the law?
-Ever hear of the bushy-haired intruder?
-Ever referred to someone as a cowboy or a lone wolf or a diva or a wicked witch?
+Storytelling, with its connotations of fairytales, romance, mystery, and legend, might seem like a strange legal technique.
+But consider: Have you ever referred to someone as a cowboy or a lone wolf or a diva or a wicked witch?
 Do you speak in terms of good guys and bad guys?
-Ever perfected a pitch by practicing your cadence, repeating certain details, highlighting certain accomplishments?
-Then, like it or not, aware of it or not, you have participated in a bit of legal storytelling.
+Have you perfected a pitch by practicing your cadence, repeating certain details, highlighting certain accomplishments?
+Then, whether you're aware of it or not, you have participated in a bit of legal storytelling.

 How Does Legal Storytelling Work?